MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. Go to **Data** > **Unify** > **Match** and select **Use enriched entities** at the top of the page.

-1. From the **Use enriched entities**  panel, select one or more enriched entities.
+1. From the **Use enriched entities** pane, choose one or more enriched entities.

 1. Select **Done**.
-Wherever the source entity is used (such as match order or rules), it is automatically switched to the enriched entity.
+Wherever the source entity is used (such as match order or rules), it is automatically changed to the enriched entity.

 ## Run the match process